MelvinMallari/computer-science-notes/algs-ds-notes.md

 ## 150 Reverse Polish Notation
 * use a stack
-* loop through the tokens:
+* loop through tokens:
-  * if current token is in set of operators
+  * if current token in set of operators
-    * pop top two values and apply the relevant operator
+    * pop top two values and apply relevant operator
   * else
     * append to stack